metalcarratt/ministry/ls/Exodus/msg96.md

 for us, and also christ who as a man was uncomely outwardly although glorious inwardly. the second layer protects the first layer by fully covering it. this is christ, protecting us through his becoming our substitute and being judged on our behalf.

+the third covering was rams skins dyed red. this is for redemption.

+the fourth covering is porpoise skin for protecting from the attacks of the enemy.